8 Types Of Call Centers & Their Functions by Christine Feeney | November 14, 2024 | Software Essentials

 Are you more focused on outbound sales, inbound customer service or a mix of both?
-Believe it or not, there are various types of call centers, each suited to different types of businesses.
+Believe it or not, there are various call center models, each tailored to suit different business needs.

 Familiarizing yourself with how they differ from each other is a good place to start.
 And of course understanding what a call center is all about in the first place to get you started the right way.